gokh4nozturk/repo-analyzer/README.md

 - Track commit history and contributor statistics
 - Generate reports in multiple formats (text, JSON, HTML)
 - Identify file extensions and their distribution
-- Automatically upload reports to S3 for easy sharing and access
+- Automatically upload reports to cloud storage (S3 or R2) for easy sharing and access
 - Analyze code complexity and identify potential issues

 ## Installation